manvirsinghh/Daily-Dairy/experimentwithtemplates.md

   size=93.4 kB

 ## Section with Split Image
-This section contains an image and content.
-The image is on the **right side** of the content.
+A split image section is a layout where the page is divided into two parts, often with an image on one side and text on the other.

 It also has content which is as follows :-

 About